 - 2 cups grated coconut I use either frozen grated coconut or freshly grated coconut.
 Dessicated coconut does not work so well for this recipe

-- 1 cup khoya/mawa available in all Indian groceries or milk solids
+- 1 cup khoya/mawa or sweetened condensed milk available in all Indian groceries or milk solids

 Mix all the ingredients in a cast iron skillet or a heavy bottomed pan (as shown in the image above).

 Stir continuously until the sugar and kheer are completely melted and the mixture starts forming a lump and sticks to the spatula.
 Takes about 8-10 minutes.

 Turn off heat and let cool slightly.

 While the mixture is still warm, take a little bit and roll it between your palms to form round shapes.

 Tranfer to a plate that has been slightly greased.

 Store the narkel narus in an airtight container.
 It keeps for about a month.

 Serving: 10g | Calories: 207kcal | Carbohydrates: 32g | Protein: 3g | Fat: 8g | Saturated Fat: 6g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Cholesterol: 10mg | Sodium: 42mg | Potassium: 172mg | Fiber: 1g | Sugar: 31g | Vitamin A: 82IU | Vitamin C: 1mg | Calcium: 90mg | Iron: 1mg